-The reservation is good for three consecutive vehicle access days.
-Unlike 2020, you don’t have to arrive on the first day of your reservation to validate it.
-As an example, a reservation for May 22 allows unlimited park entries on May 22, 23, and 24.
+The reservation is good for entry into Yosemite for vehicle access on three consecutive days.
+You can arrive on any of the three days that your reservation is valid for.
+As an example, a reservation for May 22 allows unlimited park entries on May 22, 23, and/or 24.

 The day-use reservation allows one vehicle to enter the park regardless of how many people are in that vehicle.
-The person who made the reservation must be in the vehicle and have a photo ID.
+The reservation holder must be in the vehicle and prepared to show a photo ID.
 This helps prevent reselling reservations.
-If you have a reservation, but can’t make the trip, please cancel.
-Those reservations will immediately become available through the booking system.

 Each person can make one vehicle reservation per day.
 If your group must arrive in multiple vehicles, you will need multiple day-use vehicle reservations.